Texas Holdem - Heads Up Rules

 Without a doubt, the single heads-up rule that creates the most confusion is who has the button and who has which blinds?

-The first thing that confuses people is that the rules are different if you are playing online poker or live poker.
-It doesn’t make any sense, but online poker rooms started doing the blinds backwards from what was generally accepted in live poker games for decades.
+The first thing that confuses people is that the rules are different if you are playing at certain online poker site or playing live poker.
+It doesn’t make any sense, but some online poker rooms started setting the blinds backwards from what was generally accepted in live heads-up poker games for decades.
 I am going to explain the heads up rules for live poker for the sake of simplicity.
+The following Heads-up Texas Holdem rules apply to both tournaments and cash games.

 • The small blind can fold, call or raise.